New Zealand Certificate in Arts and Design (Level 4)

 - Select and present work in context, communicate ideas, and analyse work within conventions and contexts in arts, craft and/or design

-Compulsory courses in this programme:
+Compulsory courses in this course:

 - Materials and Process

 - Studio (Art and Design): may include paint, ceramics, drawing, printmaking, graphic design